Lucy Mingo: Gee's Bend Collective

 The attention and praise the Gee's Bend Collective members received from the art world as the 2002 exhibit toured the country surprised them.
 Mingo said "When we see our quilts in museums, we're just amazed.
 We never thought quilts would get there."

 Mingo also said about the effect of the exhibition: "Yes, they are about history because quilts have been here all the time.
 But in another way, these quilts just became history because before they were hidden in the closets and on the bed mattresses.
 When you take them out, they become history.
 Until quilts made history, people weren't paying attention.
 Now, everyone wants to see your quilts; they want to know what you're making."

 Following the success of the 2002 exhibition, Mingo was often hired as leading quiltmaking instructor at events across the United States.
 In addition, the prices for her quilts increased dramatically.
 Before working at the Freedom Quilting Bee, Mingo's quilts would sell for about $5.00.
 A 2008 quilting identification and price book includes a Mingo quilt made in 2004 valued at "more than $5,000".

 In 2006, the Museum of Fine Arts, Houston and the Tinwood Alliance mounted a second exhibition titled "Gee's Bend: The Architecture of the Quilt" that included works by Mingo.
 That exhibition's itinerary included eight museums throughout the United States.

 Mingo was one of two Gee's Bend Collective quilt makers featured in a 2014 episode titled "Industry" of the PBS television series Craft in America.

 In 2014, it was reported that because she is over 80 years old, Mingo rarely makes new quilts anymore.
 But her quilts are still included in exhibitions, including the 2017 Outsider Art Fair held in New York City.
 In May 2018, Mingo traveled to New York City to attend the opening of an exhibition at the Metropolitan Museum of Art titled "History Refused to Die: Highlights from the Souls Grown Deep Foundation" that included some of Mingo's quilts, as well as others from the Gee's Bend Collective.

+In 2022, Mingo and four other Gee's Bend quilters entered into an arrangement with Macy's department stores to sell reproductions of their quilts online and on-site in Macy's stores.
+Percentages of the sales supported the artists as well as the Souls Grown Deep Foundation.